The view from the Freddie Mercury Bar in Stone Town, Zanzibar. Photo via Wikimedia Commons

 Mercury House in Zanzibar.
 Photo via Flickr user Brian Heath

-A building known locally as "Mercury House" has covered its frontage with photographs of the singer in various on-stage poses.
+A building known locally as "Mercury House" is covered with photographs of the singer in various onstage poses.

-As tourism in Zanzibar increases, so does everything that comes with it; a more relaxed dress code, alcohol consumption, and (in the eyes of locals, at least) homosexuality.
-The growing Westernization of the island has been cited as cause for sectarian tensions on the island by East African press, including the Daily Nation.
-The roads running alongside the beaches display both tank-top wearing tourists and those clad in billowing black abayas.
-Two strains of Zanzibar continue to co-exist: The growing tourist industry and the traditional fishing way of life.
+As tourism in Zanzibar increases, so does everything that comes with it: a more relaxed dress code, alcohol consumption, and (in the eyes of locals, at least) homosexuality.
+The growing Westernization of the island has been cited as cause for sectarian tensions on the island by East African media, including the Daily Nation.
+The roads running alongside the beaches display both tank-top-wearing tourists and those clad in billowing black abayas.
+Two strains of Zanzibar continue to co-exist: the growing tourist industry and the traditional fishing way of life.

 Freddie Mercury.
 Screencap via VEVO user QueenVEVO

 Mo* comes from a long line of fisherman from the eastern side of the island.
-He works with a tour company, ferrying visitors from Zanzibar to Prison Island, where tourists get the chance to gawk at giant tortoises and roll around on pristine white beaches.
-He’s obsessed with both the Queen of England, as well as the band Queen.
+He works with a tour company, ferrying visitors from Zanzibar to Prison Island, where travelers get the chance to gawk at giant tortoises and roll around on pristine white beaches.
+He’s obsessed with both the Queen of England and the band Queen.
 But like many people in Zanzibar, he cannot embrace every aspect of Westernization.